In year 7 students have 25 lessons a week, these are allotted as follows:

 In year 7, students take part in a range of team sports; (football, handball, netball, rugby), individual sports; (badminton, tennis, table tennis) and other sports; (fitness, gymnastics, dance, orienteering and cross country).

-Students learn a range of basic skills in all disciplines as well as knowledge around rules, playing positions and how to prepare to body for physical activity.
-Students usually focus on three core skills in year 7 (team sports), that progress throughout key stage 3 to more advanced skills and strategy in performance.
+Students learn a range of basic skills that include how to prepare the body for physical activity.
+There is usually a focus on three core skills in team sports with students developing to advanced skill and performance strategy year on year.

 Science